 Fuelling for a Sportive

 Being properly hydrated and staying fuelled up is key to completing a sportive.
 Aim to drink a 750ml bottle each hour during the event.
-There should be no problem with re-stocking as Sportive events have plenty of well-provisioned feed stations.
-If your system doesn't agree with the drinks that they serve up at feed stations, then take your own sachets of drink that you can mix up when you get to a stop; High5 and Nectar Fuel both have products like this that are just the right amount for one water bottle.
+There should be no problem with re-stocking as Wiggle Super Series events have plenty of well-provisioned feed stations.
+If your system doesn't agree with the drinks that they serve up at feed stations, then take your own sachets or tablets that you can mix up when you get to a stop; Science in Sport GO Hydro tabs are the prefect size for one serving and easy to carry.

-Just as liquid is important, so too is food!
-Nibble at bars, gums, sandwiches and fruit throughout the event; proper food is important, even the Pro's don't just take quick release energy food on long events.
-Try to save energy gels for the end of the ride when you are at the bottom of your energy stores and finding it hard to eat.
+Just as liquid is important, so too is food.
+Nibble at bars, jelly sweets, sandwiches and fruit throughout the event.
+Proper food is important; even the pros don't just rely on quick-release energy gels on long events.
+Try to save gels for the end of the ride when you are at the bottom of your energy stores and finding it hard to eat.